Michigan Survivors Loss Benefits

 If the deceased didn’t have coverage through any of these sources, then the No-Fault application will be filed with the Michigan Assigned Claims Plan and they will assign an auto insurance company to pay for these No-Fault benefits.

-If you have been injured in a car accident and you have questions about your legal rights to Michigan PIP benefits, you can call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced auto accident attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have lost loved one in a car accident in Michigan and need help with your survivors loss benefits claim, call now (800) 968-1001 for a free consultation with an experienced car accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.